cryptoamy/layerzero_sybil_scan_report/README.md

 # 2 Screening Results
 The final sybil address csv  [```layerzero_sybil_node_final.csv```](https://github.com/cryptoamy/layerzero_sybil_scan/blob/main/layerzero_sybil_node_final.csv)

 The report does not include specific screening code.
-If auditors need to review the code, they can request it in the comments, and I will separately provide detailed screening code.
+If auditors need to review the code, they can message it in the comments, I will provide access to the private code repository.

 The total number of Sybil Addresses is [**17,232**].
 Detailed breakdown is as follows: